jasonumiker-sysdig/example-scenarios/README.md

 * `nsenter` which allows you to switch namespaces (if allowed by those insecure parameters in the PodSpec to do so)
 * `crictl` which is used to control the local container runtime (bypassing Kubernetes) (if allowed to the container socket on the host by these insecure parameters in the podspec and nsenter).

-The [security-playground-restricted]() example fixes all these vulnerabilities in the following ways:
+The [security-playground-restricted.yaml](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/security-playground-restricted.yaml) example fixes all these vulnerabilities in the following ways:
-1. We build a container image that runs as a non-root user (this requried changes to the Dockerfile as you'll see in [Dockerfile-unprivileged]() vs [Dockerfile]().
+1. We build a container image that runs as a non-root user (this requried changes to the Dockerfile as you'll see in [Dockerfile-unprivileged](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/Dockerfile-unprivileged) vs [Dockerfile](https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/Dockerfile).
 1. The PodSpec not only doesn't have hostPID and a privileged securityContext but it adds in the new Pod Security Admission (PSA) restricted mode for the namespace which ensures that they can't be added to the PodSpec to restore them.
 1. The restricted PSA also keeps us from trying to specify/restore root permissons (the original container could only run as Root but this one we could specify in the PodSpec to run it as root and it would still work).